rachael-t/overlook/README.md

  This project was a solo project during Module 2 at [Turing School of Software & Design](https://turing.io/).

+ For this project, I was tasked with building a resort management tool for customers and management to manage room bookings and determine total amounts spent/revenue generated at the resort.

+ A user arrives at the same login page, and based on their login credentials, are either taken to the manager page view or the customer page view.

+ Managers are able to view the resort's availability for the day, the day's revenue, and the percentage of rooms occupied for the day.
+Additionally, they are able to select a loyal customer and make any necessary cancellations on their behalf, or book a same day reservation.

+ Customers are able to view their past reservations, upcoming reservations, and the total amount they've spent at the resort.
+Customers are also able to make a reservation and search for rooms available based on their date and room type preference.

+ Both users are able to logout and be taken back to the initial login screen.

 ## Setup

 1. Fork this repository.